burukuru/docs/pages/documentation/11-examples/analytics.md

 ## Where Next?

 If you haven't already, we recommend that you review the documentation about [Graql analytics](https://grakn.ai/pages/documentation/graql-analytics/analytics-overview.html), since there is more to `compute` than just statistical analysis.
 Unfortunately, this example is not a good one to illustrate clusters, degrees or shortest path analytics, which is why it isn't described here.
+There is also an example of using Graql analytics on the genealogy dataset available [here](./examples/java-analytics.html).

 This example was based on CSV data migrated into Grakn.
 Having read it, Yyou may want to further study our documentation about [CSV migration](../migration/CSV-migration.html) and [Graql templating](https://grakn.ai/pages/documentation/graql/graql-templating.html).